 Liquidity risk is the risk that the Fund may not be able to generate sufficient cash resources to settle its obligations in full as they fall due or can only do so on terms that are materially disadvantageous.
-Cash flow risk is the risk that future cash flows derived from holding financial instruments will fluctuate.

 These risks are controlled through the Fund's investments in financial instruments, which under normal market conditions are readily converted into cash.
 In addition, the Fund maintains sufficient cash and cash equivalents to meet normal operating requirements.